If you have a certain type of autoimmune condition, your doctor might suggest Stelara (ustekinumab) as a treatment option for you.

 The dosage of Stelara you’re prescribed may depend on several factors.
 These include:

-• changes in body weight (see “Dosage adjustments” under “What is Stelara’s dosage?” above)
+- changes in body weight (see “Dosage adjustments” in the “What is Stelara’s dosage?” section above)

 Stelara comes as a liquid solution that can be given as a subcutaneous injection (an injection under your skin) or as an intravenous (IV) infusion.
-With an IV infusion, you’ll get the medication through your vein over a period of time.
-If you receive the IV infusion form of Stelara, you’ll get your doses at your doctor’s office.
+With an IV infusion, you’ll get the medication through a vein over a period of time.
+A healthcare professional will administer the IV infusion form of Stelara in a medical setting, such as a doctor’s office or clinic.
+The infusion will be given over the course of at least 1 hour.

 If you use Stelara at home, it’s important to rotate your injection sites.
-You can inject Stelara into your upper arms, buttocks, upper thighs, or abdomen (belly).
+(Rotating injection sites means to inject into an area that’s different from where you injected the last dose.)
+You can inject Stelara into your upper arms, buttocks, upper thighs, or abdomen.
 You shouldn’t inject Stelara into skin that is red or discolored, hard, tender, or bruised.

-For more information about how to inject Stelara, see the step-by-step instructions.
+For more information about how to inject Stelara, see the manufacturer’s step-by-step instructions.

 What to do in case you use too much Stelara

 Call your doctor right away if you think you’ve used too much Stelara.
-You can also call 800-222-1222 to reach the American Association of Poison Control Centers, or use their online resource.
+You can also call 800-222-1222 to reach America’s Poison Centers or use its online resource.
 But if you have severe symptoms, call 911 (or your local emergency number) immediately or go to the nearest emergency room.

 The sections above describe the typical dosages provided by the drug’s manufacturer.
 If your doctor recommends Stelara for you, they’ll prescribe the dosage that’s right for you.